ic3-software/ic3-analytics-ops/ROADMAP.md

 Here is a non-exhaustive list of upcoming features and developments in no specific order.
 This is an ongoing initiative so feel free to comment and ask for new features.

-**Performance Tests**

-New assertions that can be used in several tasks :

-- expected timing
-- expected number of request per seconds

 **Stress Tests**

 Compared to 'Performance Tests' would be nice to be able to scale the actors automatically until the system breaks